 4. USDA Loan

 USDA loans are another zero-down payment option for home buyers interested in purchasing a qualifying property.
-All properties must be inspected to the USDA’s standards as part of the loan approval process.
+All properties must be inspected to the USDA’s standards as part of the loan approval process, and the USDA requires a minimum 640 credit score.

 Loan limits vary based on the market you intend to purchase in, but rural areas have a typical loan limit of about $330,000.
-Direct loans can be paid back over periods as long as 38 years.
+Instead of PMI, USDA loans charge an upfront and annual guarantee fee to keep the program running.
+The upfront fee is 1% of the loan amount, and the annual fee is 0.35% of the outstanding loan amount paid monthly.

 The USDA also offers home improvement loans of up to $40,000 and grants of up to $10,000.
 Loans and grants can also be bundled.
-Home improvement funding is meant to upgrade or repair an existing property used as a primary residence and if you choose to sell the property within three years of renovating, you’ll be required to repay any grant money.
+Home improvement funding is meant to upgrade or repair an existing property used as a primary residence.
+If you choose to sell the property within three years of renovating, you’ll be required to repay any grant money.

 Home improvement loans have an interest rate of 1% over a 20-year loan term.